shankar939014/Dog_breed_Classifier/README.md

 # Dog_breed_Classifier
+Dog breed classifier project is a part of DEEP LEARNING nano degree of UDACITY.
 In this project, I have built a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 # Project Execution and Dependencies